AYANAPRIYA/Headspin_assignments/README.md

 ## Question1
 Question : Write a function that checks wheather an element occurs in a list
 solution:
-..*Take the input number
+  +Take the input number
-..*Create a function which takes in an array and a number ..*Iterating through the array
+  +Create a function which takes in an array and a number +Iterating through the array
-*check wheather each iterating element is equal to the given number ..*If the iterating element is equal, stop iteration, else continue iterating
+  +check wheather each iterating element is equal to the given number +If the iterating element is equal, stop iteration, else continue iterating

 ## Question2
 Question: Write afunction which takes a number and returns a list of numbers.